 We’ve all heard it before: “Eat your carrots, they’re good for your eyes!”
-Granted, in most cases, it was when we were about five or six and refusing to eat whatever carrot-containing meal a parent had made.
-But it wasn’t just empty lip-service – well, not all of it, at least.
-Carrots aren’t exactly the silver bullet they’re often made out to be, and they certainly won’t give us the night-vision superpowers we all secretly hope for, but they do have some pretty amazing health benefits.
+Granted, in most cases, our parents told us this at age five or six and we adamantly refused to eat whatever carrot-containing meal a parent had made.
+But their advice wasn’t just empty lip-service – well, not all of it, at least.
+Carrots aren’t exactly the silver bullet for your eyes they’re often made out to be.
+They certainly won’t give us the night-vision superpowers we all secretly hope for, but they do have some pretty amazing health benefits.
+The truth of the matter is that there is a truly beneficial relationship between carrots and your eyes.

 Fail to get enough vitamin A sources in your diet and night vision is one of the first things to go.
-However, the flipside – that eating an enormous amount of vitamin A-containing foods can turn your peepers into a pair of night-vision goggles – isn’t quite the case.
+However, the flip side to that idea – that eating an enormous amount of vitamin A-containing foods can turn your peepers into a pair of night-vision goggles – isn’t quite the case.

 And that myth has some interesting origins.
-Far from just being an eternal parental slogan, it’s actually a piece of WWII propaganda.
+Far from just being an eternal parental slogan, the relationship between carrots and eyes at night actually a piece of WWII propaganda.
 During the famous London Blitz, German bombing raids were a nightly reality, and initially there wasn’t much that Britain could offer in defense.
 Ground-based defenses were costly and inaccurate, while British planes, flying all but blind in the night, were completely ineffective.
 Both systems would eventually tighten up, but it was the latter that would eventually pave the way to the end of the Blitz.

 Royal Air Force planes eventually began using air-based radar, which was revolutionary at the time, allowing them to effectively locate and attack German bombers.
 The British military, always keen to throw up a smokescreen around new technology, credited the success to their pilots’ carrot-enhanced night vision.
 There’s no guarantee the Germans ever bought the story, but civilians apparently did, and the legend has held into the 21st century.